Picovoice/picovoice/demo/flutter/README.md

-# Rhino Flutter Demo
+# Picovoice Flutter Demo

-To run the Rhino demo on Android or iOS with Flutter, you must have the [Flutter SDK](https://flutter.dev/docs/get-started/install) installed on your system.
+To run the Picovoice demo on Android or iOS with Flutter, you must have the [Flutter SDK](https://flutter.dev/docs/get-started/install) installed on your system.
 Once installed, you can run `flutter doctor` to determine any other missing requirements for your relevant platform.
 Once your environment has been set up, launch a simulator or connect an Android/iOS device.

 ## Usage

-Before launching the app, use the copy_assets.sh script to copy the rhino demo context file into the demo project. (**NOTE**: on Windows, Git Bash or another bash shell is required, or you will have to manually copy the context into the project.).
+Before launching the app, use the copy_assets.sh script to copy the Picovoice demo assets into the demo project. (**NOTE**: on Windows, Git Bash or another bash shell is required, or you will have to manually copy the context into the project.).

 Run the following command from [demo/flutter](/demo/flutter/) to build and deploy the demo to your device:
 ```sh
 flutter run
 ```

-The default context for this demo is `Smart Lighting`.
+For this demo, the default wake word is `Picovoice` and the context is `Smart Lighting`.
 Simply press start and the engine can recognize commands such as

 > Turn off the lights.